otrosien/tempest/README.md

 ### Limiting

-These settings are used to prevent Tempest from being too aggressive with balancing.
-In particular, they should help prevent odd intermediate states that put strain on a single node and prevent costly rebalances that minimum impact on the overall balance.
+These settings are used to prevent Tempest from being too aggressive or taking unnecessary risks when balancing.

 * `tempest.balancer.maximumAllowedRiskRate` - Maximum allowed percent increase of the largest node during a chain (default 1.10)
 * `tempest.balancer.forceRebalanceThresholdMinutes` - Maximum allowed time before a rebalance is forced (default 60); Note, does not actually schedule rebalances